 What programs or special features does KLR have?

 When time allows, KLR broadcasts special features and competitions for its listeners.
-In the near future, KLR plans to have presenters live in the mix and actual programmes presented by other volunteers, both live and recorded.
-If you are interested in making programmes for KLR, please contact us by email in the first instance.
-Use: firstname.lastname@example.org
+In the longer term, Anthony would like to have presenters live in the mix and actual programmes presented by other volunteers, both live and recorded.
+If you are interested in making programmes for KLR, please Contact us if interested in contributing.

 Disclaimer: KLR is not associated with Linden Labs or the Second Life organisation.
-KLR is independently produced and funded by its volunteer owner.
+KLR is independently produced and funded by its volunteer owner, Anthony Lovett.